 Tips For Preparing For Sa Ta Na Ma Meditation

-Meditation is not an easy practice, even for those with previous experience.
-However, you can do a few things to increase the chances of successful meditation.
+Meditation is easier and more effective when you do a few things to increase the chances of successful meditation.

 Use a meditation cushion